 If your child will not be paying for lunch in the cafeteria, you likely put some thought each day into tasty lunch box fare.
-This year, the U.S. Department of Agriculture (USDA) sent out recommendations to parents for improving lunch box safety as well.
+The U.S. Department of Agriculture (USDA) offers recommendations to parents for improving lunch box safety as well.
 They advise putting a few extra items on your school meal shopping trips to keep eating homemade meals at school safe.

 “Every day, parents focus on the health and safety of their children, and this focus includes how they prepare and pack lunches,” said Sandra Eskin, Deputy Under Secretary for Food Safety at the U.S. Department of Agriculture (USDA).
 “Because children are particularly at risk for serious foodborne illness, food safety must be at the top of the list when preparing lunches for school and field trips.”

 Of course school lunch times are short and it’s hard to pack a lunch that will give kids the fuel they need that they can eat in such a short window.
 To learn more about winning lunchbox strategies check out Seattle’s Child’s article “How to pack a good meal your kid can eat quickly.”

 Then a you start stocking up on school lunch items and thinking about lunch boxes for the 2022-23 school years, consider having these extras recommended by the USDA onhand: